What is Narcissistic Abuse?

 Learn how to negotiate with a narcissist

 Divorcing a narcissist is the equivalent of negotiating with a terrorist.
 It is hell on earth.
 A narcissist is focused on winning at all costs as that is what fuels their ego.
 For them to win, you have to lose.

 Educate yourself on narcissistic abuse and narcissistic personality disorder

 The first step to learning how to negotiate with a narcissist is to understand what makes them tick and what you are up against.

-Ten years ago, you would be lucky to find the criteria online for diagnosing NPD.
+Ten years ago, you would be lucky to find the criteria online for diagnosing narcissistic personality disorder.
 Today, there are many articles, information and support groups including TANSR for those going through divorce with a narcissist.
 There are now also counsellors who specialise in supporting victims of narcissistic abuse such as Nova Gibson of Brighter Outlook Counselling Service.

 This article provides a great start for those who want to understand more about narcissistic personality disorder and narcissistic abuse.

 Once you understand what drives the narcissist and what winning means to them you are in a better position to negotiate with them where you can find leverage.

 Putting a label to your abuser and the abuse you went through is also therapeutic part of the process.

 Our clients often talk about the ‘light bulb moment’ after they do research and all of a sudden it hits them like a ton of bricks that ‘this sounds like me’.
 It is quite confronting when this moment happens, but it is an important part of the healing process that you understand you were abused and what narcissistic abuse / coercive control is.
 It is the first step to taking your power back.